Naetion/Guides/HJAELPCOIN/hjaelpcoin-presale.md

 Congratulations, you're now officially a member of the HJAELP community! :beers:

-We can't wait to buidl the most powerful, equitable service marketplace the world has ever seen, alongside you. :heart: :heart:
+We can't wait to buidl the most powerful, equitable service marketplace the world has ever seen, alongside you. :heart:

+## 5. Bonus: Add HJAELPCOIN to Metamask

+1. Open Metamask and click **Assets**

+2. Click **Add Token** at the bottom, then click **Custom Token**

+3. Paste in HJAELPCOIN's token address into the top field: 0xb81e074730a5939da7a34a86eb74d457d5320739

+4. Click **Add Token**.
+You now can see HJAELPCOIN in your wallet!

 ## Questions?